nv-legate/legate.numpy/README.md

 ## Contributing

-See the discussion of contributing in [CONTRIBUTING.md](CONTRIBUTING.md).
+See the discussion on contributing in [CONTRIBUTING.md](CONTRIBUTING.md).

+## Contact

+If you have questions, please contact us at legate(at)nvidia.com.